sdclibbery/tradr/README.md

  * Testing
-  x Fill in gaps in candles returned from GDAX x Pull 2 consecutive lots of data from a random time in history and join together
-  * Calculate a variety of emas against the data and iterate through the second half of the data
-  * Run a spread of bots from the emas and compare profits on them...
+  x Fill in gaps in candles returned from GDAX x Pull 2 consecutive lots of data from a random time in history and join together x Calculate a variety of emas against the data and iterate through the second half of the data x Run a spread of bots looking for ema direction changes
-   * Also try trading on direction change of individual ema, not on crossing of two emas...
+  * Try adding hysteresis on direction change
+  * Ema crossing bots
+  * Allow for fees etc
+  * Allow setting test time as option to allow repeatable tests
+  * Allow setting granularity as option to see how longer term bots do
  * Consider hysteresis or loss aversion
   ?
 Hysteresis on direction changes
   ?
 Pair up buy/sell trades to preclude loss; don't make the second trade in the pair until it will make a profit